Photo Ragnhild Aarnes Holager

 WRITING

-Miriam contributes as a music writer in the Norwegian web magazine audiophile.no where she writes about topics that concerns the listening experience and listening with and without filters.
+I contribute as a music writer in the Norwegian web magazine audiophile.no where I write about topics that concerns the listening experience and listening with and without filters.

-In her blog: The listening experience, the art of mindful focus she writes about listening, art, bodywork, biomechanics, music history, tango, neurology, literary experiments and other fascinating topics.
+In my blog: The listening experience, the art of mindful focus I write about listening, art, musical awareness, vanishing soundscapes, inflatable gutiars and instruments of wonder, biomechanics, Music as a political weapon, neurology, literary experiments and other fascinating topics.
 Some of these articles are also published in an English translation.

-She sometimes has a tendency to refer to herself in the third tense and is the proud little sister of the Norwegian TV-puppet Titten-Tei, made by her father the Czech puppet maker, scenographer and stage director Karel Hlavatý and costumed by her mother, Nina Martins, expressive art therapist, writer and maker of soul chairs and curiosities.
+To sum up with a flare: I am also the proud little sister of the Norwegian TV-puppet Titten-Tei, made by my father the Czech puppet maker, scenographer and stage director Karel Hlavatý and costumed by my mother, Nina Martins, expressive art therapist, writer and maker of soul chairs and curiosities.

 Legg igjen en kommentar